SMAC-Group/course_intro_statistics/chapters/chapter1.md

 ## Installing `R`

+This is a test.

 This course will make use of the `R` programming language.
 The `R` language is a programming language for statistical computing and graphics supported by the R Core Team and the [`R` Foundation for Statistical Computing](https://www.r-project.org/). `R` is widely used by data scientists, data miners and statisticians for data analysis and developing statistical software.

 ### Installing `R` on macOS